ScreepsMods/screepsmod-mongo/README.md

 ### ENV Method

-Please note that this method only works when launching modules directly, when launched via the defaul launcher they will be ignored.
+Please note that this method only works when launching modules directly, when launched via the default launcher they will be ignored.

 ```
 MONGO_HOST='192.168.0.222'